JinxuanHu/cmpe283-assignment1/README.md

 Xuan Shi
 ## Environment setup
-1. Download and install parallels
+1. Download and install Parallels Desktop.
+2. Choose Ubuntu 64-bit as the guesting perating system.
-2. Configure it with 200GB hard disk space and 4GB memory
+3. Configure it with 200GB hard disk space and 4GB memory
-3. Install Ubuntu 20.04 powered by Parallels Desktop16 and run the VM
+4. Install Ubuntu 20.04 powered by Parallels Desktop16 and run the VM

 ## Process
 1.Install make and gcc using sudo